CausalDM/Causal-Decision-Making/.ipynb_checkpoints/Overview-checkpoint.md

 The Scenario 2 is well-known as Markov Decision Process (MDP), whose main characteristic is the Markovian state transition.
 In particular, while $A_t$ is only affected by $S_t$, both $R_t$ and $S_{t+1}$ would be affected by $(S_t,A_t)$.
 Given $S_{t}, A_t$, a standard assumption of MDP problems is that $R_t$ and $S_{t+1}$ are independent of previous observations.
 A list of related learning methods will be introduced, with a map in [Appendix B](#MDP).

 ### <a name="Case3"></a> Scenario 3: Fixed Policy with Non-Markovian State Transition
 When a history-independent policy is applied, the Scenario 3 takes all the possible causal relationships into account and is well-known as the multiple-stage DTR problem [1].
 In this book, we introduce two classical learning methods, including Q-learning and A-learning (See a map in [Appendix C](#MultiDTR))

 ### <a name="Case4"></a> Scenario 4: Adaptive Policy with Independent States
-The Scenario 4 setting is widely examined in the online decision making literature, especially the bandits, where the treatment policy is time-adaptive.
+The Scenario 4 setting is widely examined in the online decision making literature, where the data collection policy is adaptive to the data it has seen.
 Specifically, $H_{t-1}$ includes all the previous observations up to time $t-1$ (include observations at time $t-1$) and is used to update the action policy at time $t$, and therefore affect the action $A_t$.
 While $S_t$ is i.i.d sampled from the correponding distribution, $R_t$ is influenced by both $A_t$ and $S_t$.
 Finally, the new observation $(S_t,A_t,R_t)$, in conjunction with all previous observations, would then be formulated as $H_{t+1}$ and affect $A_{t+1}$ only.
 A structure that lacks contextual information $S_t$ is also very common.
 In this book, a list of bandits algorithms would be introduced, with a detailed map in [Appendix D](#Bandits).

 ### <a name="Case5"></a> Scenario 5: Adaptive Policy with Markovian State Transition
 Building upon the MDP structure, when an adaptive policy is applied, the Scenario 5 clearly depicts the data-generating process, in which  $S_t$ follows the Markovian state transition and $A_t$ would be affected by all previous observations $H_{t-1}$.
+This corresponds to the typical online RL setup.

 ### <a name="Case6"></a> Scenario 6: Adaptive Policy with Non-Markovian State Transition

+**Extensions.** Along the y-axis, we can further consider the case where the data collection policy depends on some unobservable variables, which correspond to the *confounded* problems.

 ## Appendix